 Continuance in the program is by invitation only.
 Invitations are extended by the faculty based not only upon a student's grades, both artistic and academic, but also upon an assessment of the student's ability to interact appropriately and productively within the School community.
-Particular emphasis is placed on the "professional" demeanor and creative discipline exhibited by the student.
+Particular emphasis is placed on the "professional" demeanor and creative discipline exhibited by the student, and the demonstration of collaborative skills in both classroom discussions and on the set of student productions.
 Also, intentional or negligent violations of our policies and procedures will result in dismissal from our program.